Part 1 Exegesis of Psalm 121:1-4 song of ascent

 ₁ I rely on the Lord for help.

-The spirit of the verses has more depth.
+Something that stands out to me is the spirit of the verses.
+There is greater depth here to dive deeper.
 Because the expressions have great significance.
 That the Lord is the source of my help.
 Our poet says the same thing in psalm 91:2 when he declares " I will say to the Lord, 'you are my refuge, my fortress, my God in whom I trust!".

-And this was also expressed when Abraham, having been given the ram on mount Moriah, called the name of that place, “The LORD will provide”; as it is said to this day, “On the mount of the LORD it shall be provided” Gen 22:14.
+And this was also expressed when Abraham, having been given the ram on mount Moriah, “called the name of that place, “The LORD will provide”; as it is said to this day, “On the mount of the LORD it shall be provided” Gen 22:14.
 And again we see this acknowledgement of Jehovah Jireh in Psalm 91 which says, “the one who dwells in the shelter of the Lord most High, will rest in the shadow of the Lord almighty“.
 The Lord says of him, “because [you] love Me, therefore I will deliver [you].
 I will set [you] securely on high, because you have acknowledged my name” (We will circle back to the shadow of the Lord in the next part when we go through verses 5-8).
+And that is exactly what are poet is doing, acknowledging the name of the Lord immediately in this poem and with the other 3 sets of declarations.

-'The Lord the maker of heaven and earth' is a common epithet.
+'The Lord the maker of heaven and earth' I would not say is an epithet.
 An epithet is a characterizing word or phrase occurring in place of the name of a person or thing.
+Because the original text has the name YHWH put down followed by creator of heaven and earth.
+This phrase very specifically is giving the Lord specific recognition of might and power and authority - that is, reverence.

-Now let's clarify that we have another case of metonymy, of the subject, in the first verse.
-That is, YHWH for mountains.
-On the other hand, it could be that mountains is put in order to put our mind to something high and lofty (in which case this could be synecdoche).
+But it could be that 'mountains' is put for something higher or mighty or lofty.
 Consider Psalm 36:5-6 " Thy lovingkindness, O LORD, extends to the heavens, Thy faithfulness reaches to the skies.
-Thy righteousness is like the mountains of God; Thy judgments are like a great deep" and how our psalmist magnifies the Lord with grandeur or awesomeness, even liking the Lord's righteousness to a great mountain.
+Thy righteousness is like the mountains of God; Thy judgments are like a great deep" and how our psalmist magnifies the Lord with grandeur or awesomeness by way of simile and hyperbole (when more is said to exaggerate what is being expressed, to heighten the sense of it), even likening the Lord's righteousness to a great mountain.

 Our simple interpretation supplied is still correct even in this.
 It could even be that mountains is put for the dwelling place of the Lord, the house of the Lord.
-We feel safe, provided for and taken care of when we are hidden in His tabernacle and so the house of the Lord can become synonymous with the head of the house - YHWH.
+We feel safe, provided for and taken care of when we are hidden in His tabernacle, under His shelter and so the house of the Lord can become synonymous with the head of the house - YHWH.

-Either way the mountain is not a physical mountain that the poet is speaking of but a spiritual one.
+Either way, the most important thing to understand is that the 'mountains' is not a physical mountain that the poet is speaking of but a spiritual one.
 And here I find myself thinking about that thing...
-The thing about mountains is...and why mountains became a symbol of authority and power.
-We will digress on this topic another time in greater detail but will bring this point to an end with this rumination.
+The thing about mountains is...and why mountains became a symbol of authority and power or even YHWH Himself.
+We will digress on this topic another time in greater detail but I will bring this point to an end with this rumination.

-From here let us move into the next pair of verses under Parallelism (extended alternation) or Correspondence .
+From here let us move into the next pair of verses under Complete Parallelism.

 3 He will not suffer your foot to falter, ₃ Al yiten lamot reglecha,